 - Employer Must Offer Something Of Value For The Signature

 - You Must Be Advised Of Your Right To Legal Counsel

 As an employer, it’s essential to realize what these new requirements are.
 You’re legally bound to follow them.
 If you don’t, the waiver may be ruled invalid in a court of law.
 In the case of Oubre v.
 Entergy Operations, Inc., the release was not considered legally valid.
 The employee could sue for age discrimination and keep the severance package given to her from the company.

 In some cases, your employer may need to reduce the staff.
 To protect against legal repercussions, the OWBPA now gives older workers the legal protection they need to negotiate terms.
 Labor attorneys for the workplace can assist you in this negotiation period.

 Let’s say that your employee has offered you an incentive to leave voluntarily.
 They want to try and avoid a wrongful discharge lawsuit but still need to reduce staffing.
 You can counteroffer your employer with a different incentive.
-For example, you may go back to their offer and ask for twice the severance pay they were willing to provide you with.
-If you noticed that multiple older staff members were given incentive options to voluntarily quit, you may want to consider creating a group offer for a better incentive outcome.
+For example, you may return to their offer and ask for twice the severance pay.
+If you noticed that other older staff members were given incentive options to quit voluntarily, you might want to consider creating a group offer for a better incentive outcome.